ToastedNub/Simple-OpenAI-Chat-Bot-For-Discord/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-!EDITING THE SCRIPT TO WORK WITH YOUR BOT_TOKEN AND API_KEY!
+ - EDITING THE SCRIPT TO WORK WITH YOUR BOT_TOKEN AND API_KEY

 At the top of the script, where it says API_KEY, replace API_KEY with your actual api key, it should be a big string of random letters and numbers.